Efficient Federated Learning against Heterogeneous and Non-stationary Client Unavailability: Problem Formulation

 We use~\prettyref{ass: prob lower bound} to capture the uncertain {\em non-stationary} dynamics and heterogeneity.
 Let $\calA^t $ denote the set of active clients, $\Indc_{\{\cdot\}}$ an indicator function, $T$ the number of total training rounds. \begin{assumption} There exists a $\delta \in (0,1]$ such that $ p_i^t \triangleq \mathbb{E}[\Indc_{\{i\in\calA^t\}}] \ge \delta$, where the events $\{i\in\calA^t\}$ are independent across clients $i$ and across rounds $t\in [T]$. \end{assumption}

 \prettyref{ass: prob lower bound} subsumes uniform availability \cite{li2020federated,yang2022anarchic} and stationary availability considered in \cite{wang2023lightweight}.
 Independent client unavailability is widely adopted by federated learning research \cite{li2020federated,Li2020,karimireddy2020scaffold,yang2021achieving,yang2022anarchic,wang2023lightweight}.
-Analyzing non-independent unavailability, together with uncertain dynamics in~\prettyref{ass: prob lower bound}, is in general challenging.
-The technical challenges are detailed in~\prettyref{app: challenges}.
-However, we conjecture that both independence and strictly positive probabilities are only necessary for the technical convenience of our analysis.
+Analyzing non-independent unavailability, together with uncertain and non-stationary dynamics in~\prettyref{ass: prob lower bound}, is in general challenging.
+Specifically, the involved entanglement of stochastic gradient and availability statistics fundamentally complicates the theoretical analysis.
+However, we conjecture that independence and strictly positive probabilities are only necessary for the technical convenience of our analysis.
 Our experiments in~\prettyref{sec: numerical} suggest that our algorithm offers notable improvement even in the presence of non-independent and occasionally zero-valued probabilities.
 Future work will investigate how to provably accommodate correlated or zero-valued probabilities of arbitrary probabilistic trajectories.